Yaxha: Site description

+Architectural groups

-Architectural groupsPlaza A is a twin pyramid complex to the north of the East Acropolis.
+Plaza A is a twin pyramid complex to the north of the East Acropolis.
 It was built during the 8th century AD.Plaza B is on the west side of the East Acropolis.Plaza C is an E-Group astronomical complex to the southeast of the site core, linked to the city centre by the Lincloln Causeway.
 Three Early Classic stelae were erected on the east side of the plaza.Plaza D is in the site core, at the northwest end of the Lincoln Causeway and immediately north of the South Acropolis.
 It is bordered to the north by the Northeast Acropolis.Plaza E is situated in the site core, on the north side of the South Acropolis and linked to it via a stairway rising from the plaza.

 The East Acropolis is on the east side of the city centre, to the south of the Twin Pyramid Complex.
 It occupies the highest area of the city and is surrounded by Plazas A, B and C. The area that was to become occupied by the East Acropolis was first levelled from the limestone bedrock in the Middle Preclassic.
 In the Preclassic the East Acropolis was laid out as a triadic pyramid complex but was radically modified during the Early Classic.
 In its final form the East Acropolis formed a closed complex with twelve structures covering a total area of 8100 m2.
 The main buildings of the East Acropolis were Structure 216, a pyramid-temple, and Structure 218, a palace.
 The East Acropolis plaza featured a west-facing monumental stairway built in the Late Preclassic and remodelled in the Late Classic.
 The first version of the temple was built in the Late Preclassic, while the earliest version of the palace dates to the Early Classic.
 The East Acropolis appears to have been temporarily abandoned at the end of the Early Classic due to destruction caused by an earthquake, but was reoccupied and developed during the course of the Late Classic.
 During the Terminal Classic (9th century AD) great quantities of ash and domestic ceramics were deposited in the East Acropolis.
 At this time a small platform was built against Structure 219, which blocked access to the southwestern terrace of the complex.